jdeniau/behat-docs/cookbooks/custom_formatter.rst

        }

        /**
-        * outputPath is a special parameter that you can give to behat formatter under th key `output_path` */ public function setOutputPath($path): void
+        * outputPath is a special parameter that you can give to any Behat formatter under the key `output_path` */ public function setOutputPath($path): void
        {